Click here to download the Exam Application Form

 NOTE: You do not have to do an examination unless you want to!
 (To gain an official pass however...the exam is necessary).

-a/ You nominate an adjudicator (ie. supervisor) to oversee the exam.
-This must be a reputable person such as a police officer, Justice of the Peace, Minister of religion, school principal or your employer.
-Adjudicators cannot be relatives.
+- You nominate an adjudicator (i.e. supervisor) to oversee the exam.
+This must be a reputable person (such as a police officer, Justice of the Peace, Minister of religion, school principal, tertiary tutor/lecturer, employer or manager of a business or organisation established for more than 5 years, or member of a professional association which has an established code of ethics.
+Adjudicators cannot be relatives.)

-b/ Set a date, time and place for the exam (usually held at the adjudicators office).
+- Set a date, time and place for the exam (usually held at the adjudicator's office or a library).

-c/ Submit your exam application 4 weeks prior to the nominated date.
+- Submit your exam application 3 weeks prior to the nominated date.

-d/ We will send the exam to the adjudicator.
+- We will send the exam to the adjudicator.
+Ensure you have supplied full and correct address and phone details.

 The adjudicator will conduct the exam.
 On completion of the exam, your work is taken by the adjudicator and sent by him/her directly to the school.

-YOU SHOULD BRING A STAMPED ENVELOPE (ADDRESSED TO THE SCHOOL) TO THE EXAM FOR MAILING THE FINISHED PAPER.
+- YOU SHOULD BRING A STAMPED ENVELOPE (ADDRESSED TO THE SCHOOL) TO THE EXAM FOR MAILING THE FINISHED PAPER if you intend to send it in by post.

-Non Standard Certificates Courses: A few courses have different requirements; for example a Certificate in Garden Design involves a set 30 lessons, rather than 6 modules.
+A few courses have different requirements - for example, a Certificate in Garden Design involves a set 30 lessons, rather than 6 modules.
 This certificate has only 4 exams for the entire certificate rather than the usual six.